What do you do with big money?

 Getting rich quick can be liberating, but it can also be frustrating.
-Sudden wealth can help you address retirement saving or college funding anxieties, and it may also give you the opportunity to live and work on your terms.
+Sudden wealth can help you address retirement saving or college funding anxieties, and it may also allow you to live and work on your terms.
 On the other hand, you’ll pay more taxes, attract more attention, and maybe even contend with jealousy or envy.
 You may also deal with grief or stress, as a lump sum may be linked to a death, a divorce, or a pension payout decision.

 What are some wise steps to take when you receive a windfall?
-What might you do to keep that money in your life and in your family for years to come?
+What might you do to keep that money in your life and your family for years to come?

 Yes, your team.
-If big money comes your way, you need skilled professionals in your corner – a tax professional, an attorney, and a wealth manager.
+If big money comes your way, you need skilled professionals in your corner: a tax professional, an attorney, and a wealth manager.
 Ideally, your tax professional is a Certified Public Accountant and tax advisor, your lawyer is an estate planning attorney, and your wealth manager pays attention to tax efficiency.

 Think in stages.
 When a big lump sum enhances your financial standing, you need to think about the immediate future, the near future, and the decades ahead.
 Many people celebrate their good fortune when they receive sudden wealth and live in the moment, only to wonder years later where that moment went.